tiny-systems/communication-module/README.md

-# Tiny Systems Example module
+# Tiny Systems Communication module
 The module collects email, instant messengers and other components.